kaltura/DeveloperPortalDocs/documentation/PlayKit/IMAPlugin-Android.md

 [![Android](https://img.shields.io/badge/Android-Supported-green.svg)](https://github.com/kaltura/playkit-android)

-This article describes the steps required to use IMA Plugin in Android devices.
+This article describes the steps required for adding support for the IMA Plugin functionality on Android devices.
+IMA (or Interactive Media Ads) was developed by Google to enable you to display ads in your application's video, audio, and game content.

-## Enabling the plugin for the Kaltura Player
+## Enabling the IMA Plugin for the Kaltura Video Player

-To enable the Plugin in Android devices for the Kaltura Player do the following steps:
+To enable the plugin on Android devices, you'll need to perform the following steps.

-Register the Plugin inside your app:
+### Register the IMA Plugin in your Application

+Register the plugin as follows:

 ```
 PlayKitManager.registerPlugins(PhoenixAnalyticsPlugin.factory);
 ```

-## Configuring the plugin config object
+### Configure the Plugin Configuration Object

-To configure the Plugin, add the following configuration to your `pluginConfig`:
+To configure the plugin, add the following configuration to your `pluginConfig` file:

 ```
 private void configureIMAPlugin(PlayerConfig pluginConfig) {